robalyx/rotector/README.md

 No, confirmed and flagged users remain in the database permanently, even if they're banned or claim to have changed.
 This data retention helps track patterns of behavior and can be valuable for law enforcement investigations or identifying repeat offenders.

 We have a system in place to manage privacy laws.
-While users can request their data to be deleted through our appeal system in accordance with privacy regulations like GDPR and CCPA, their flag status will remain in our database regardless.
+While users can request their data to be deleted in accordance with privacy regulations like GDPR and CCPA, their flag status will remain in our database regardless.

 </details>